Child Hunger Resources

 Impact of Hunger (Feeding America)

-Download 10 Infographic sheets that you can post during the 5K or at other times to raise awareness for child hunger.
+Download 10 Infographic sheets that you can post to raise awareness for child hunger.

 Many organizations across Michigan provide food and resources to children and their families.
 These organizations provide weekend food programs and other programs for children facing food insecurity.